dcos/dcos-docs/1.9/networking/load-balancing-vips/index.md

 menu_order: 00
 ---

 DC/OS provides an east-west load balancer (minuteman) that enables multi-tier microservices architectures.
-It acts as a TCP layer 4 load balancer, and leverages load-balancing features within the Linux kernel to achieve near line-rate throughputs and latency.
+It acts as a TCP layer 4 load balancer and leverages load-balancing features within the Linux kernel to achieve near line-rate throughputs and latency.
 The features include:

-- Distributed load balancing of applications
+- Distributed load balancing of applications.
-- Facilitates east-west communication within the cluster
+- Facilitates east-west communication within the cluster.
-- User specifies an FQDN address to the DC/OS service
+- User specifies an FQDN address to the DC/OS service.
-- Respects health checks
+- Respects health checks.
-- Automatically allocates virtual IPs to service FQDN
+- Automatically allocates virtual IPs to service FQDN.

 You can use the layer 4 load balancer by assigning a [VIP](/docs/1.9/networking/load-balancing-vips/virtual-ip-addresses/) in your app definition.
-After you create a task, or a set of tasks with a VIP, they will automatically become available to all nodes in the cluster, including the masters.
+After you create a task, or a set of tasks, with a VIP, they will automatically become available to all nodes in the cluster, including the masters.

 When you launch a set of tasks, DC/OS distributes them to a set of nodes in the cluster.
 The Minuteman instance running on each of the cluster agents coordinates the load balancing decisions.
 Minuteman on each agent programs the IPVS module within the Linux kernel with entries for all the tasks associated with a given service.
 This allows the Linux kernel to make load-balancing decisions at near line-rate speeds.
 Minuteman tracks the availability and reachability of these tasks and keeps the IPVS database up-to-date with all of the healthy backends, which means the Linux kernel can select a live backend for each request that it load balances.